 Two and a half hours into that video from C-SPAN they let Lindsey Graham go on and on lying through his teeth about the rightness and wrongness of the evidence and investigations.
 I noticed this before on C-SPAN and PBS.
 They let defenders of the president talk for hours and hours as long as the cameraman thinks that what he is getting has entertainment value.

 Here’s the problem.
 Politics is not fucking entertainment.
 Politics is life and death.
 Blood and treasure.
 It isn’t fucking entertainment.
-All I need to discard every single thing that Lindsey Graham has to say on the subject of Donald Trump is to look up anything the Senator said before Donald Trump took the oath of office.
+All I need to understand in order to discard every single thing that Lindsey Graham has to say on the subject of Donald Trump, is to look up anything the Senator said before Donald Trump took the oath of office.
 The only question I have for Lindsey Graham is, what does Donald Trump know about him that he’s holding over Senator Graham’s head?
 What, exactly, is the dirt he has?
 Is it better than the dirt that Vladimir Putin has on Donald Trump?

 This day’s evidence mostly relates to the president’s obstruction of congress.
 An observation I’ve made previously, that his declaration that he will not comply with demands made by congress is in itself an impeachable act.
 No other president in history has done this.
 Why don’t they ask dear Lindsey that question?
 See how he wiggles out of that.
 No other president.
 Not Nixon, not Clinton, not Obama.
-Never in the history of this country has a president refused to comply with lawful orders issued by congress.
+Never in the history of this country has a president refused to comply with lawful subpoenas issued by congress.
 Here are a few informational screenshots from the video.

 In word and in deed President Trump has declared himself above the law.